apache/couchdb-nano/README.md

 });
 ```

-When `params` is not supplied, or no keys are specified, it will simply return all docs in the view.
+When `params` is not supplied, or no keys are specified, it will simply return all documents in the view:

 ``` js
 alice.view('characters', 'crazy_ones', function(err, body) {